 Myth 3 – Mobile Marketing Is The Way Forward!

 In principle yes it is.
 There are lots of statistics to show that search traffic is moving away from desktop and towards mobile telephone and tablet but that is only part of the story.

 A recent post from Graham Jones illustrates one of the major issues.
 We all tend to segregate our activities so the relevance of mobile is very much dependant on the product.
 Using mobile marketing inappropriately can quickly alienate a potential prospect.

 A quick look at Google Analytics will show the relevance of mobile to your site.
 Click on the browser tab on the left and take a look at the percentage of current traffic coming from Safari and Android.
 Then ask around among your customers to establish what they use to browse to your website and why.
 This is far from perfect science but it does give an indication of the relevance of mobile (or not) to your business.

 Marketing Myth 4 – I Need To Be on Facebook!

 It is also important to remember the segregation issue mentioned above.
 Many use Facebook and other social media networks for social activities (there’s a surprise!) like keeping up with friends or gossip and not for business.
-Often, finding business information when in social mode is a real turn off and creates a negative impression of the business.
+Often, finding business information when in social mode is a real turn off and creates a negative impression.